 So let’s start with the first step, which a lot of people unfortunately ignore, but it is essential for an excellent electronic sales process and something that a good e-commerce website should have:-

-How to design an eCommerce website step by step guide :
+How to design an E-commerce website in 19 Easy step by step guide :

 1. Choose the right name and domain for your online store or eCommerce website:

 This is one of the most fun parts of the project, so enjoy it and take your time.
 It should be easy to remember and write.
 In the case of the domain, it would be positive if it contained keywords that interest us because it will help us to position ourselves in the search engines in the chosen terms.
 Try to make it a .com,.net, or .au if you are only going to sell a service or product in Australia.